Thousands Of Sheep Drown As Sudan Ship Sinks - UrduPoint

 "It will also likely have an environmental impact due to the death of the large number of animals carried by the ship".

+Omar al-Khalifa, the head of the national exporters' association, said the ship took several hours to sink at the pier -- a window that meant it "could have been rescued."
+The total value of the lost livestock "is around 14 million Saudi Riyals, the equivalent of four million Dollars," said Saleh Selim, the head of the association's livestock division, confirming also that the sheep were loaded onto the vessel at Suakin port.

+He said livestock owners recovered only around 700 sheep "but they were found very ill and we don't expect them to live long."
+Selim called for an investigation into the incident.

-Last month, a massive fire broke out in the cargo area of Suakin port, lasting hours and causing heavy damages.
+Last month, a massive fire broke out in the cargo area of Suakin port, lasting hours and causing heavy damage.
 It was not clear what caused the blaze.

 An investigation has been launched to determine the cause of the fire, but has yet to release its findings.